benidevo/vega/docs/UI-Design.md

-# ProspecTor UI Design System
+# Ascentio UI Design System

-This document outlines the UI design system for ProspecTor, providing guidelines for consistent styling and components across the application.
+This document outlines the UI design system for Ascentio, providing guidelines for consistent styling and components across the application.

 ## 1. Design Foundations